spiral/docs/framework/container.md

 ```

 ### Contextual Auto Wiring
-In addition to regular method injections, the container is able to resolve the injection context automatically.
-Such technique provides us the ability to request multiple databases using the following statement:
+In addition to regular method injections, the container can resolve the injection context automatically.
+Such a technique provides us the ability to request multiple databases using the following statement:

 ```php
 protected function index(Database $primary, Database $secondary)